Skip to main content

 7. In this step, select the VPC Network from which the volume will be accessible.
 Ensure VPC peering is in place.

 HINT: If VPC peering has not been done, a pop-up button will be displayed to guide you through the peering commands.
-Open a Cloud Shell session and execute the appropriate commands to peer your VPC with Cloud Volumes Service producer.
+Open a Cloud Shell session and execute the appropriate commands to peer your VPC with Google Cloud NetApp Volumes producer.
 In case you decide to prepare VPC peering in beforehand, refer to these instructions.

 8. Click Save to create the volume.